Unfollow the leader: Rethinking social media strategy

 Photo Credit: Jehyun Sung | Unsplash

-Diego Wyatt is a Senior Brand Strategist at One North.
+Diego Wyatt is a Brand Strategy Lead at One North.
 He uses his storytelling chops, social media savvy and passion for analytics to craft and curate compelling content, inform brand decisions and disrupt the social media landscape to help clients achieve their business goals.

 Most unusual job: Morgue attendant for an Atlanta-area hospital